Skip to main content

 Access always follows your Jira permissions.
 Downloading a file requires permission to browse the issue it belongs to; deleting one requires Edit Issue permission on that issue.
 A file can only be reached through the issue it's attached to — there's no cross-issue access.
 See Data & Security for the full breakdown.

-Can I make the field mandatory?
+Can I make an attachment field required in Jira?

 Yes — through Jira's field configuration, exactly like any other field.
 Jira then enforces it: the user must attach at least one file before the issue can be created, edited, or transitioned.
 This is separate from the upload rules.
 See Make the Field Required.